tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: don't need to check for if len(lst) > 0: ;; just use if lst: (Also, bool(None) == False
 		- DONE: use list comprehension: 'squares = [i*i for i in range(10)]'
 	- DONE: write brief essay on naming conventions (!!!) (what about give_dict 'accept' case?)
-- TBD: refactor next phase
+- INPROC: refactor next phase
 	- INPROC: refactor door() (same detailed refactor approach as give() & show() above)
 		- DONE: shorten variable names
 			- DONE: open_state => is_open